 As a consequence of this lack of international consensus on the subject, in the Spanish context, the CBGSC (2015) does not pronounce on the convenience or otherwise of separating these figures, highlighting that both options have advantages and disadvantages.
 In fact, the regulations allow duality albeit subject to the favorable vote of two-thirds of the BD members (Art.
 529 septies SCL, introduced by Law 31/2014).
-However, if there is duality, a lead director must be appointed from among the independent directors with the following functions: "convene the board of directors or include new points of the day to the board meeting already convened; coordinate and although there are a greater number of independent directors, there are a greater number of companies that do not follow the above recommendation.
+However, if there is duality, a lead director must be appointed from among the independent directors with the following functions: "convene the board of directors or include new points of the day to the board meeting already convened; coordinate and bring together non-executive directors; and, conduct the periodic evaluation of the chairman of the board of directors" (Art.
+529 septies SCL, introduced by Law 31/2014).
+To the previous functions, the CBGSC (2015) has added the following functions to be performed by the lead independent director: "chair the board of directors in the absence of the chairman or vice chairman give voice to the concerns of nonexecutive directors; maintain contacts with investors and shareholders to hear their views and develop a balanced understanding of their concerns, especially those to do with the company's corporate governance; and coordinate the chairman's succession plan" (Recommendation 34, CBGSC, 2015).